mikeaddis1265/Movie_Streaming_Service/README.md

 - **Recommended**: Use Google login for the smoothest experience
 - **Alternative**: If you register with email/password, contact the developer to manually verify your account from the admin panel

+ **Testing Payments**: Our platform supports secure digital payment solutions for both international and local customers, including Awash Bank, Amole, telebirr, CBEBirr, COOPPay-ebirr, and M-Pesa.
+In test mode, no actual money is used.
+Clients must select test phone numbers or test credit cards provided by the payment gateways (e.g., via Chapa or other providers) to simulate payments securely.
+When testing subscriptions, choose the appropriate test phone number or test card from the payment provider’s test credentials to proceed.
 ## Core Features

 ### 🔐 Authentication & User Management